kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 12 --> 12-file_type create a script that contains this description this file

 file 13 --> created the script that Creates a symbolic link to /bin/ls, named __ls__

+file 14 --> created this script for task 14